 3 Career Sectors With Promising Outlooks in Grand Rapids

-With strong job growth, low unemployment, and an affordable cost of living, Grand Rapids offers numerous benefits to anyone looking to train and launch a career.
-In fact, in 2016, this part of Michigan had the fastest-growing economy of any major U.S. city.1 Employment in the Grand Rapids-Wyoming metropolitan area grew 2.3 percent between April 2017 and April 2018 alone.2 Given Grand Rapids' strong labor market and high quality of life, it's hardly surprising that U.S. News & World Report ranked the city among the top 12 places to live in the U.S.3
+With strong job growth, low unemployment, and an affordable cost of living, this city offers numerous benefits to anyone looking to train and launch a career.
+Given the area's strong labor market and high quality of life, it's hardly surprising that U.S. News & World Report ranked Grand Rapids among the top 15 places to live in the U.S.1

 Simply put, career builders can find plenty of opportunities in this part of the Midwest.
 Three occupational sectors with particularly good prospects in the Grand Rapids area include:

 Grand Rapids is a major center for bioscience research.
 The city's Medical Mile has seen more than $2 billion worth of investment over the past 15 years and is now home to a wide array of hospitals, research centers, and other healthcare facilities that employ tens of thousands of local residents.2 And the demand will continue to grow: Employment in West Michigan nursing home and residential care facilities is expected to increase by 17 percent between 2016 and 2026.
 And hospitals should see nine-percent growth in jobs over that time frame.3

 The following are a few examples of healthcare careers that are projected to see faster-than-average job growth in the 13 counties that make up the West Michigan Prosperity Alliance.
 (The percentage is the expected job growth between 2016 and 2026; the salary figures represent average annual earnings in the Grand Rapids-Wyoming metro area as of May 2018.)3, 4

 - Medical assistants—24 percent / $34,320